[ English | Español | Pyccκuú ]

 endlib

-Save the script.
-Let's call it kernel32.def, but you can choose any other name.
+Save the def-file (either the 32 or 64-bit version).
+Let's call it kernel32.def, but you can choose any name you like.
 Now we are ready to compile it from the command line:

 bin\fasm kernel32.def kernel32.lib